ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 ---

-<span id="1">[1]:</span> I understand that Linux is a kernel, and GNU is a set
+<span id="1">[1]:</span> Linux is a kernel and GNU is a set of tools that can
-of tools that can interact with the Linux kernel, but that's a whole other discussion.
+interact with the Linux kernel, but these would need a whole other article to understand them better.
+Many people refer to these two things as an operating system.

 <span id="2">[2]:</span> A distribution of GNU/Linux means that the operating
 system comes with certain default settings, such as programs available, security, desktop graphics, etc.